GoogleCloudPlatform/cloud-builders/go/README.md

 ## Note #2 Sharing packages across steps

 One advantage with Go Modules is that packages are now semantically versioned and immutable; one a package has been pulled once, it should not need to be pulled again.
 Because the `golang` image uses `/go` as its working directory and this is outside of Cloud Build's `/workspace` directory, `/go` is recreated in each `Golang` step.
 To avoid this and share packages across steps, you may use Cloud Build `volumes`.

-An example to prove the point:
+Here is an example to prove the point.
+Be sure to include the `go mod init` step above or create a `go.mod` locally first:

 ```YAML
 - name: golang